Techtonica/curriculum/project-example/week-9/eventonica/eventonica-express-backend.md

    npm install
    ```

-   > If you see warning on your terminal like
+   > Note: If you see warning on your terminal like
    >  `npm WARN deprecated transformers@2.1.0: Deprecated, use jstransformer <br/> npm WARN deprecated constantinople@3.0.2: Please update to at least constantinople 3.1.1 <br/>npm WARN deprecated jade@1.11.0: Jade has been renamed to pug, please install the latest version of pug instead of jade`

    > You need to follow this instructions